cisco-ce/roomos.cisco.com/doc/MTR/PINlock.md

 # Secure your device with a PIN lock

+*We temporarily disabled the feature because we found an issue in our automation tests.
+We will re-enable it as soon as this issue is fixed.
+Until then, we can enable it on a per customer basis if a customer wants to use it.*

 Add an extra layer of privacy to the device with a 6-digit PIN lock, keeping your data safe and notifications discreet.

 **Note**: This Feature requires MTR device to be managed in Webex Control Hub.
 Read [this article](https://help.webex.com/en-us/article/7y056e/Secure-your-Board,-Desk,-or-Room-Series-device-with-a-PIN-lock#sx10_r_first-time-pin-for-personal-mode) to learn how to set up the PIN on personal and shared devices.